NUMde/compass-numapp-web/docs/customization/README.md

 ### `QR_PROP_APP_NAME`

-Name of the property holding the app name.
+Name of the property holding the app name

 ### `QR_PROP_USER_ID`

-Name of the property holding the user ID (participation code).
+Name of the property holding the user ID (participation code)

+### `QUESTIONNAIRE_TREE_SHOW_DISABLED_ITEMS`

+Show disabled questions in the questionnaire overview (tree view).
+Disabled questions are items whose dependencies (expected answers to other questions) are not fulfilled at the current time.

 ### `LANGUAGES`